 Course descriptions and program timetable

 Stories have captured human imaginations throughout recorded history.
 From Babylonia to the Bible to Breaking Bad and beyond, it is always story, above all else, that wields the power to reach people across the world, and even across millennia.
 There’s no question that film, television and digital media are today’s predominant forms of storytelling.
-However, whether students want to create influencer content for You Tube and Instagram, direct fictional narratives, or capture the true experience of a live event, it is important to first understand the fundamental principles of story itself.
+However, whether students want to create influencer content for You Tube and Instagram, direct fictional narratives, or capture the true experience of a live event, it is important to first understand the fundamental principles of story itself

 With the basics of screenwriting under their belts, Genre Writing takes students on a deep dive into the genres most relevant to digital and second screen entertainment.
 From watching, reading and writing, students will learn the techniques unique to creating genre film, viral content, television or webisodes.
 Students will learn to classify, analyze and identify genre conventions, and then will practice using these conventions in scene writing exercises.
 They will also be tasked with creating a “beat sheet” for a short film, webisode or piece of viral content in their favourite genres.
 Using their beat sheets, students will be guided through the process of writing first drafts of their scripts, as well as giving and receiving notes.
-The final assignment for this course will be to write a produceable script with a focus on the techniques unique to students’ genres of choice.
+The final assignment for this course will be to write a final script with a focus on the techniques unique to students’ genres of choice

-In Factual Entertainment students will be introduced to one of the entertainment industry’s strongest markets.
+In Factual Entertainment students will be introduced to one of television broadcasts strongest markets.
 Students will be introduced to the concepts and theories behind this form of genre.
 The students focus on developing and pitching an original Factual Entertainment concept.
 Students will be guided through the process of creating the story, episode structure, casting the central personalities, how to budget the production and packaging for the overall proposal.
 The central project in this course will be the production of a “sizzle reel” to present to producers and broadcasters.